MHJahanbakhsh/notes/github.md

 ![Screenshot (77)](https://user-images.githubusercontent.com/50621975/151988464-d5e8b581-f2ed-413f-9662-87ecb6d85594.png)
 what we gonna do is making master branch to catch up.and we do that by first going to master branch and then ```git merge bugfix``` .and what happens is picture below:
 ![Screenshot (78)](https://user-images.githubusercontent.com/50621975/151996209-e8af5db0-18e3-4437-9ace-d9b99823b91d.png)
+you literally get the message says :"Fast Forward Merge"